 The output of this program will be:

-The method used is nextDouble() comes under java.util.Scanner package in java.
+The method used is nextDouble() comes under Java.util.Scanner package in Java.
 It helps in scanning the upcoming next input in the code.
 If there is no text input, there will be an exception in the program which is NoSuchElementException.
 If the next input doesn’t match, the thrown exception is InputMismatchException.
 In case the scanner we closed, the exception is IllegalStateException.
-The input matches with the previous one and the code are able to run successfully.
-This method doesn’t take any inputs of its own and returns a double scanned input.
+The input matches with the previous one and the code is able to run successfully.
+This method doesn’t take any inputs of its own and returns a double-scanned input.

 keep up the good work dude.thanks for your share and effort.better than other sites. whois